ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 - Clicking **Custom Sort Layout** invokes `setColumnLayout(colDefs)` with a list of column definitions arranged in ascending order.
 - Clicking **Custom Group Layout** invokes `setColumnLayout(colDefs)` with a list of column definitions containing groups that don't appear in the grid.
 - Moving columns in the grid won't affect the custom layouts as `suppressSyncLayoutWithGrid` is enabled.
+- Moving columns from within the Columns Tool Panel has been disabled as `suppressColumnMove` is enabled.

 <grid-example title='Custom Column Layout' name='custom-layout' type='generated' options='{ "enterprise": true, "exampleHeight": 640 }'></grid-example>